-In Georgia, the notice period for both an employer and employee are 30 days in the case of termination.
+The notice period for both an employer and employee is 30 calendar days.
+No notice is required during the probation period.

-The probationary period in Georgia is dependent on the type of role and is stipulated within the employment agreement.
-In general, probation periods must not exceed six months.
+The probationary period in Georgia should be stipulated within the employment agreement and must not exceed six months.

-For work purposes, people need to obtain a Type D visa for Immigration.
-There are also options for short-terms or long-term visas; the most requested visa includes the C and D type visa.
+For work purposes, people need to obtain a Type D visa for immigration.
+There are also options for short-term or long-term visas.
+The most requested visa includes the C and D type visa.